-Growth Habit: Slow to moderate to 20 feet with greater spread, will produce root and trunk suckers profusely at its base
+Growth Habit: Woody perennial, briefly deciduous during late spring prior to flowering, slow to moderate to 20 feet with greater spread, will produce root and trunk suckers profusely at its base.

-Flowers & fruits: Creamy white small 'puff-ball' flowers in terminal clusters in late Spring, ugly very hard bean pod fruit to 4-6" long in Summer, glaucous
+Flowers & fruits: Creamy white small 'puff-ball' flowers in terminal clusters in late Spring, ugly very hard bean pod fruit to 4 to 6 inches long in Summer, glaucous.

 Light: Full sun